HauptSoc/Quantiles/content/post/01-working-in-r/index.markdown

 ---
-title: 'Lab 01'
+title: '01 - Distributions and Quantiles'
-subtitle: 'Nathan’s Hot-Dog Eating Contest'
+subtitle: 'A short primer'
-summary: Nathan’s Hot-Dog Eating Contest
+summary: The basic concepts we need for all the interesting stuff.
-date: "2018-04-09T00:00:00Z"
+date: "2024-01-16T00:00:00Z"
 featured: false
 draft: false
 # Order the posts
-weight: 2
+weight: 1

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.